 Cooksburg (36 miles from Punxsutawney)

 With the Clarion River running along the border of the park and the famous stands of old growth trees, Cook Forest State Park is a wooded paradise just a short drive outside of Punxsutawney.
-The park is packed full of natural beauty and ecological history, such as the park’s towering White Pines and Hemlocks that make up the “Forest Cathedral,”a National Natural Landmark.
+The park is packed full of natural beauty and ecological history, including the park’s towering White Pines and Hemlocks that make up the “Forest Cathedral,” a National Natural Landmark.

 Elk Country Visitor Center